 ---100th anniversary-100 years of Vision and Counting – Curator Susan Wilkins reflects on the legacy of Eloise Butler (2008)

 ---Book, The Wild Gardener – Background on how Martha Hellander's book on Eloise Butler, The Wild Gardener, was created with some funding help from The Friends.

 ---Eloise Butler and Claude Monet – A look at some common themes between these two in the use of plants.

-Crone, Martha – The Garden's second Curator, Founding member of the Friends, first Friends' Secretary and First editor of The Fringed Gentian™.
+Crone, Martha – Abbreviated history of the Garden's second Curator, Founding member of the Friends, first Friends' Secretary and First editor of The Fringed Gentian™.